nils-matthaei/ModelBasedSW_project/README.md

 	}
 }
 ```
-The returned iterator function takes the _yield_ function as an argument.
+The returned Iterator function takes the _yield_ function as an argument.
 In the case of the `for/range` statement, that _yield_ function is automatically generated at compile time.
-This is relatively complex to do efficiently, but luckily the details of this are not important for using iterators.
-The way iterators like this work is:
+This is relatively complex to do efficiently, but luckily the details of this are not important for using Iterators.
+The way Iterators like this work is:
-- For a sequence of values, the iterator calls a yield function with each value in the sequence.
+- For a sequence of values, the Iterator calls a yield function with each value in the sequence.
 - If the yield function returns false, no more values are needed.
-   - The iterator can now return and do any needed cleanup.
+   - The Iterator can now return and do any needed cleanup.
 - If the yield function never returns false: return after calling yield with all values.

 ### 3.2 Pull Iterators

-Pull iterators can be used to access one value at a time, instead of ranging over the entire sequence as is the case with push iterators.
-To get a pull iterator, the `iter` package provides two functions: `Pull` and `Pull2`.
-They convert a push iterator into a pull iterator by returning two functions, `next` and `stop`:
+Pull Iterators can be used to access one value at a time, instead of ranging over the entire sequence as is the case with push Iterators.
+To get a pull Iterator, the `iter` package provides two functions: `Pull` and `Pull2`.
+They convert a push Iterator into a pull Iterator by returning two functions, `next` and `stop`:
 - `next` returns the next value in the sequence and a boolean indicating whether the value is valid.
 - `stop` ends the iteration.
   - Must be called when the caller no longer wants to iterate, but `next` has not yet indicated that the sequence is over.
   - Typically, callers should `defer stop()`.

-For example, this could be used to create a pairwise iterator:
+For example, this could be used to create a pairwise Iterator:

 ```Go
 func Pairwise[V any](seq iter.Seq[V]) iter.Seq2[V, V] {